Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 useIdentityPlugin(cachePersistencePlugin);
 ```

-After calling `useIdentityPlugin`, the persistent token cache extension is registered to the `@azure/identity` package and will be available on all credentials that support persistent token caching (those that have `tokenCachePersistenceOptions` in their constructor options).
+After calling `useIdentityPlugin`, the persistent token cache plugin is registered to the `@azure/identity` package and will be available on all credentials that support persistent token caching (those that have `tokenCachePersistenceOptions` in their constructor options).

 #### Persist the token cache